dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/puma.md

 In a memory-constrained environment with less than 4GB of RAM available, consider disabling Puma [Clustered mode](https://github.com/puma/puma#clustered-mode).

-Configuring Puma by setting `workers=0` could reduce memory usage by hundreds of MB.
+Configuring Puma by setting the amount of `workers` to `0` could reduce memory usage by hundreds of MB.
+For details on Puma worker and thread settings, see [Puma settings](https://docs.gitlab.com/ee/install/requirements.html#puma-settings).

 Unlike in a Clustered mode, which is set up by default, only a single Puma process would serve the application.

-For details on Puma worker and thread settings, see [Puma settings](https://docs.gitlab.com/ee/install/requirements.html#puma-settings).

 The downside of running Puma with such configuration is the reduced throughput, and it could be considered as a fair tradeoff in a memory-constraint environment.

 When running Puma in single mode, some features are not supported: